The National Cherry Blossom Festival: Welcoming Spring in Washington D.C.

 The annual Cherry Blossom Parade is a much-anticipated event featuring colorful floats, marching bands, performers, and traditional Japanese dance groups.
 Celebrity appearances and representatives from various countries participating in the event further enhance the vibrant parade experience.
 Families and individuals alike can expect to be entertained and enthralled by the display of cultural unity.

-See also How to Get Involved in the Hidalgo Festival of Lights
+See also How Hidalgo Prepares for Its Festival of Lights

 Petalpalooza